Emilio Carrión

 Now AI generates.
 A PM with Claude Code ships a feature.
 A junior with Cursor accepts suggestions they don't fully understand.
 An autonomous agent implements an entire sprint without supervision.
 The artifact arrives the same (a PR, a deploy, a working feature), but the understanding behind it is radically different.

-I saw it a few weeks ago in one of the teams I support.
+I saw this a few weeks ago in one of the teams I support.
 An AI-assisted PR, clean, well-structured, tests passing.
-It looked perfect.
-A senior engineer stopped it because they knew that endpoint depended on a service that, under real load, has intermittent latency issues that don't show up in any test.
-They knew because they lived through the incident two years ago.
+Looked perfect.
+A senior engineer blocked it because they knew that inventory query endpoint depended on an external service that, under the load of marketing campaigns, goes from responding in 50ms to accumulating multi-second latencies that don't show up in any test.
+They knew because they lived through the incident two years ago, on a Friday at 11 PM.
 That context wasn't in the code, wasn't in the documentation, wasn't anywhere an agent could find it.
-It was in someone's head who had been operating the system for years.

 The Three Layers of Verification